loganintech/sign-access-request/README.md

 ## Features

-- Create signs with `[c1-req]` on line 1 to request access to ConductorOne entitlements
+- Create signs with `[c1-req]` on line 1 to request **grant** access to ConductorOne entitlements
+- Create signs with `[c1-drop]` on line 1 to request **revoke** access to ConductorOne entitlements
+- Automatic detection of existing open tasks to prevent duplicate requests
+- Clickable links to view access request tasks in ConductorOne
 - OAuth2 client credentials authentication with automatic token refresh
 - Permission-based sign creation and destruction
 - All players can use signs (right-click) by default